• Skip to primary navigation

 Aaron Cavagnolo – Operations Manager & Custom Trip Leader

-Over the past 25+ years Aaron has spent over 2000 nights on 150 different rivers while traveling by raft, kayak and packraft.
-During this time, he has led rafting trips on many of the world’s remote and prestigious rivers including the Grand Canyon, Cherry Creek, Middle Fork Salmon, Futaleufu, Illinois and Selway.
+Over the past 30+ years Aaron has spent over 2000 nights on 150 different rivers while traveling by raft, kayak and packraft.
+During this time, he has led rafting trips on many of the world’s remote and prestigious rivers including the Grand Canyon, Middle Fork Salmon, Futaleufu, Illinois, Selway, and Cherry Creek – the hardest commercially rafted river in the United States.

-While Aaron’s dedication to running rivers is impressive, he’s stayed in the adventure travel industry because of the reward he finds in facilitating outdoor experiences for others.
+While Aaron’s dedication to running rivers and his ability to navigate challenging whitewater is impressive, he’s stayed in the adventure travel industry because of the reward he finds in facilitating outdoor experiences for others.
 On a river trip he gets to see the best side of people when they are removed from their day-to-day stresses.
-His favorite trips are charter and custom trips specialized around a group’s needs.
+His favorite trips are charter and custom trips where the itinerary is specialized around a group’s needs.

 Luckily, Aaron finds nearly the same joy working in the Rivers & Oceans office as he does guiding.
 His comprehensive knowledge of rafting trips worldwide and experience working for many different outfitters means that he can quickly figure out what people want in a trip and then make that trip happen.

-When Aaron isn’t on a river or talking about rivers he is surfing and trying to keep up on family adventures with his daughter and wife.
+When Aaron isn’t on a river or talking about rivers he is surfing and trying to keep up on family adventures with his daughter, son and wife.

 Why I love my work